Notoh/badchessengine/README.md

 uci compliant chess engine in c, initially with VICE as a base and inspired by Stockfish, Ethereal, and Weiss.

-I haven't super extensively tested it and i'm nowhere near happy with it enough to the point I'm ready to submit to CCRL (even though I can make further versions after) or anything, but I'd estimate based on myself being an avid chess player that it is about 2000 elo in strength currently that it's ~1800 elo
+I haven't super extensively tested it  but I'd estimate based on myself being an avid chess player + basic testing that it's ~1900-2000 elo

 if you want to learn how to make a chess engine, VICE by bluefever software is great for teaching you techniques